willzeng/lotus/documentation/en/api-methods.md

 ```

 ### StateCirculatingSupply
-StateCirculatingSupply returns the circulating supply of Filecoin at the given tipset
+StateCirculatingSupply returns an approximation of the circulating supply of Filecoin at the given tipset.
+This is the value used by the protocol when calculating pledge collateral.

 Perms: read